aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose/README.md

   ],
 });
-// Explicitly provide an S3 prefix under which all source records will be backed up. const deliveryStream = new DeliveryStream(this, 'Delivery Stream Backup All Explicit Prefix', {
+// Explicitly provide an S3 prefix under which all source records will be backed up. new DeliveryStream(this, 'Delivery Stream Backup All Explicit Prefix', {
   destinations: [
     new destinations.S3Bucket(bucket, {
       backupConfiguration: {